12. Data frames#

 ## 6 Z v 0.05

 It is an instance of array reshaping.
-More precisely, we call it stacking: we converted from a wide (okay, in this example, not so wide, as we have only two columns) to a long format.
+More precisely, we call it stacking.
+We converted from a wide (okay, in this example, not so wide, as we only have two columns) to a long (tall) format.

-This can be also achieved by means of the reshape function which is more flexible and operates directly on data frames (but is harder to use):
+The above can also be achieved by means of the reshape function which is more flexible and operates directly on data frames (but is harder to use):

 (df <- `names<-`(